Sober/Transitional Living Facility Resources - Washington

 What are the protections afforded by federal law to small group homes used for the purpose of sustained recovery?

-Can local governments put special restrictions on recovery houses?
+Can local governments put special restrictions on drug and alcohol free housing?

-What other aspects should an operator consider before choosing a location for a recovery house?
+What other aspects should an operator consider before choosing a location for a drug and alcohol free house?

 Residents' Rights and Responsibilities